Young man studying

 Course code: F70

 This flexible masters degree is suitable for education professionals who wish to acquire qualities and transferable skills that are highly prized by employers.
-You’ll have the choice of four specialist routes – learning and teaching; leadership and management; inclusive practice; and applied linguistics.
-You’ll also have the option to change your specialism after Stage 1, giving you the opportunity to study two specialisms within one qualification.
-Your final dissertation module (with the exception of the applied linguistics route) gives you the choice of a small-scale inquiry on a topic of your choice, or you can opt to complete an extended literature review and research proposal relevant to your own educational professional interests and practice.
+There are three specialist routes to choose between – learning and teaching, leadership and management or inclusive practice.
+You can change your specialism after Stage 1, so you can study two specialisms within one qualification.
+The final dissertation module gives you the option of conducting a small-scale inquiry on a topic of your choice, or completing an extended literature review and research proposal relevant to your educational professional interests and practice.

-• Choice: a rich choice of specialisms to suit a range of interests.
+• A rich choice of specialisms to suit a range of interests.

 • Engage with issues, concepts and debates that enrich your knowledge and improve your professional practice.